( 4290 Reads)

 -– Robert Feynman

 While the story I am about to tell is fictional, this fact is still true; a young, immunocompromised woman recently died from measles.
-The first confirmed case of mortality from measles in over a decade.
+This death was the first confirmed case of mortality from measles in over a decade.

 The last checkup at the clinic had gone well, but this weekend Shawna started feeling just off and then began having trouble breathing.
 The coughing seemed to be non-stop, and Steve, her fiance, finally insisted they go to the emergency room.
 Shawna was feeling more and more tired and could not catch her breath.

 What had killed her?
 Most viral cases of pneumonia are not this aggressive, even in immunocompromised hosts.
 The medical examiner requested an autopsy, and an examination of the lungs showed multinucleated inclusion-bearing giant cells, a characteristic sign of measles infection.
 Shawna had died of measles!
 An investigation by the CDC revealed that the clinic where she had her checkup had also seen children who had measles that same day.
 Measles is one of the most contagious diseases known, and it had spread from these children to Shawna.
 But why?
 An aggressive campaign in the second half of the 20th century had eradicated measles from the United States, how could this deadly disease make a come back?
 In one word, misinformation.
-The population of unvaccinated children susceptible to measles was on the rise because a large enough group of parents had been convince that the dangers of the vaccines were greater than the diseases they protected against.
-Herd immunity had dropped low enough in the population the virus could spread again, causing an epidemic.
+The population of unvaccinated children susceptible to measles was on the rise because a large enough group of parents misled themselves into believing that the risk of vaccination was greater than the potential harm the disease would cause.
+Herd immunity had dropped low enough in the population that the virus could spread again, laying the groundwork for an epidemic.
 They were wrong, so wrong that they cost a young woman her life.
+Measles cases continue to increase in the US, with 2019 having the worst outbreak in nearly three decades.

 Not knowing the truth can be deadly and this chapter will teach you how to find the truth and how to distinguish it from fraud and from show.
 These are the most powerful skills that a scientist or anyone can have and it will serve you well.